RobotEmperor/SDU-UR10E-Sensor-Common/README.md

   Ur10eFTsensor

-  This library is to use ur10e F/T sensor easily.
+  This library is for using ur10e F/T sensor easily.
 It uses the sensor_filter library to filter raw force torque data.
 It also offers important data which can be used in control algorithm (for example, collision detection and pose estimation)

   * parse_init_data(const std::string &path)